port-labs/incremental-sync/integrations/azure_incremental/README.md

 You can use the webhook mapping below to map the Azure resources to the blueprints in the `"Map the data from the external system into Port"` field.
 The mapping contains relevant configuration for both upsert and delete operations.
 The mapping is for illustrative purposes only.
 You can create your own mapping based on your requirements:

+**Note:**
-**Note:** The payload from the application contains a `__typename` field which is used to determine the blueprint to ingest the data into with possible values: `Subscription`, `Resource` and `ResourceGroup`, and a `__operation` field depicting what type of operation is to be performed, whether `upsert` or `delete`.
-The `__typename` field is not part of the Azure resource payload and is only present as a discriminator for the webhook.
+- The `body.operation` field is not part of the Azure resource payload and is only present as a discriminator for the webhook.
+- The `body.type` field contains the type of the Azure resource
+  - `resource` for Azure resources
+  - `resourceContainer` for Azure resource containers (e.g. resource groups, subscriptions)
+- The `body.data` field contains the Azure resource payload.
+- The `body.data.type` field contains the type of the Azure resource
+  - `microsoft.resources/subscriptions/resourcegroups` for resource groups
+  - `microsoft.resources/subscriptions` for subscriptions
+  - `microsoft.network/networksecuritygroups` for network security groups

 ```json
 [